Working Groups

 Python Adoption

-Lead: Julie Barnum (LASP, Boulder)
+Lead: Julie Barnum (LASP, Boulder); join

 Science Platforms Coordination